 #2 The Stair Stepper

-A stair-stepper is almost like a slower version of a supernova.
+A stair-stepper is kinda like a slower supernova.
 It rises progressively with brief periods of pullback and consolidation.
-The consolidation period sometimes trades in what many traders call sideways price action.
+Some traders call the consolidation period sideways price action.
 It’s another of my favorite candlestick formations.

 Example of The Stair Stepper

 Let me sum up the snore in a few words: random chart with no real predictability.
 It’s boring — I don’t recommend trying to trade it.